ChinLabQMS/DMD-SDL/README.md

 - `PatternWindowMex("getPatternCanvasRGB")` - get the pattern canvas of the window in RGB format, which should be in sync with window content in static mode
 - `PatternWindowMex("getRealCanvas")` - get the real-space canvas of the window, which should be in sync with window content in static mode
 - `PatternWindowMex("getRealCanvasRGB")` - get the real-space pattern canvas of the window in RGB format, which should be in sync with window content in static mode
+- `PatternWindowMex("getNumLoadedPatterns")` - get the number of patterns loaded to the pattern memory
+- `PatternWindowMex("getPatternMemory", index)` - get the pattern memory at the specified index, index is an integer
+- `PatternWindowMex("getPatternMemoryRGB", index, use_parallel=true)` - get the pattern memory at the specified index in RGB format, index is an integer

+**Pattern window configuration**
-- `PatternWindowMex("setDisplayIndex", display_index)` - set the display index (0-index integer) of the window to the specified display, the order is the same as the one returned by `PatternWindowMex("getDisplayModes")`
+- `PatternWindowMex("setDisplayIndex", display_index, verbose=true)` - set the display index (0-index integer) of the window to the specified display, the order is the same as the one returned by `PatternWindowMex("getDisplayModes")`
-- `PatternWindowMex("displayColor", color=[0,0,0])` - display a color on the window, color is a 1x3 vector with RGB values
+- `PatternWindowMex("displayColor", color=[0,0,0], verbose=true)` - display a color on the window, color is a 1x3 vector with RGB values
-- `PatternWindowMex("setStaticPatternPath", path, use_parallel=true)` - set the static pattern to be displayed on the window, path is the path to the BMP file
+- `PatternWindowMex("setStaticPatternPath", path, verbose=true, use_parallel=true)` - set the static pattern to be displayed on the window, path is the path to the BMP file
+- `PatternWindowMex("selectAndProject", verbose=true)` - open a file selection dialog to select a BMP file and project it to the window as a static pattern
+- `PatternWindowMex("selectAndLoadPatternMemory", verbose=true, use_parallel=true)` - open a file selection dialog to select one/more BMP file and load it to the pattern memory
-- `PatternWindowMex("loadPatternMemoryFromPath", path, use_parallel=true)` - load the pattern memory from the BMP file, path is the path to the BMP file
+- `PatternWindowMex("displayPatternMemory", index, delay=0, verbose=true, use_parallel=true)` - display the pattern memory at the specified index, index is an integer starting from 0, and delay is the delay in milliseconds after displaying the pattern

+**Utility**
 - `PatternWindowMex("convertPattern2RGB", pattern, use_parallel=true)` - convert the pattern to RGB format with parallel processing (true/false), pattern is an array of uint32 values, return the RGB pattern as a 3D array of uint8 values
 - `PatternWindowMex("convertRGB2Pattern", rgb_pattern, use_parallel=true)` - convert the RGB pattern to pattern with parallel processing (true/false), rgb_pattern is a 3D array of uint8 values, return the pattern as an array of uint32 values